Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 255.  ### Question255
-What are ways a Development Team can ensure a good application architecture? (choose the best two answers)
+What are ways a Development Team can ensure a good Application Architecture? (choose the best two answers)

 - [ ] A Development Team doesn't need an architecture model in Scrum and should focus on adding functionality.
 The architecture will come into place without fail as the Development Team adds functionality.
 - [ ] The Development Team plans a Sprint 0 at the beginning of a project with the objective of developing an architecture model used during the following Sprints.